Margaret Lane Cemetery is located on the south side of West Margaret Lane between South Occoneechee Street and South Hillsborough Avenue.

 Marking gravesites or monuments

 Funeral homes and monument companies are responsible for making arrangements for marking gravesites or monuments.
 Residents should not contact the town for these arrangements.
-For additional information, see the Town Cemetery regulations page.
+For more information, see the Town Cemetery regulations page.

 Burial records can be searched online.
-The maps available in the brochures and maps section below provide the approximate location of grave sites.
+The maps available in the brochure and maps below provide the approximate location of grave sites.
 If you need additional assistance to locate a grave site, please call 919-296-9600.